nim-lang/nimble/readme.markdown

 Nimble stores everything that has been installed in ``~/.nimble`` on Unix systems and in your ``$home/.nimble`` on Windows.
 Libraries are stored in ``$nimbleDir/pkgs``, and binaries are stored in ``$nimbleDir/bin``.
 Most Nimble packages will provide ``.nim`` files and some documentation.
-The Nimrod compiler is aware of Nimble and will automatically find the modules so you can ``import modulename`` and have that working without additional setup.
+The Nim compiler is aware of Nimble and will automatically find the modules so you can ``import modulename`` and have that working without additional setup.